aws-samples/AppSync_Sync_Async_Integration/README.md

 # AppSync Sync/Async Integration Infrastructure

-This Terraform configuration creates the necessary AWS infrastructure for an AppSync integration with synchronous and asynchronous capabilities.
+This Terraform configuration located in `/IaC/terraform` folder creates the necessary AWS infrastructure for an AppSync integration with synchronous and asynchronous capabilities.

 ## Resources Created